"I Can't Meditate" — Mindfulness for Anxious, Racing Minds

 The exercises on this page are designed for people whose minds race.
 They're short (most under 3 minutes), concrete (no vague "just relax" instructions), and they work with your busy mind, not against it.
-If you've tried meditation apps and felt like a failure — if the self-doubt and imposter syndrome around AI has you convinced you can't even do this right — this is different.
+If you've tried meditation apps and felt like a failure — if the self-doubt and imposter syndrome around AI has you convinced you can't even do this right, or if you've noticed yourself turning to AI companions instead of sitting with your own thoughts — this is different.

 Think of it this way: you wouldn't say "I'm too out of shape to exercise."
-Exercise is how you get in shape.
+Exercise for anxiety is how you get in shape.
 Mindfulness is how you train a racing mind.
 The racing is the workout.
+Whether you're an older adult feeling overwhelmed by AI or a student navigating a shifting landscape, this applies equally.
+If AI anxiety about your creative identity has your mind looping between "I'm not enough" and "nothing matters," mindfulness creates the space to observe those thoughts without being consumed by them.

 When You Need It Right Now

 These aren't meditation.
 They're survival tools.
-Use them when anxiety is spiking, when your heart is pounding, when you can't think straight.
+Use them when anxiety is spiking, when your heart is pounding, when you can't think straight — whether the trigger is a panic attack, a heated argument about AI with someone you love, a wave of grief about what AI is changing, or a wave of dread about the future.
 They work even when you're too panicked to "be mindful."
 For even more in-the-moment strategies, see our full guide to quick anxiety and panic relief techniques.

 The 90-Second Anchor